Looking for a Satisfying New-Car Deal?

 A key finding was that consumers felt better about the way things went for them in the dealership this past year than they had in prior years.
-The vast majority of vehicle brands -- 29 out of a total of 37 -- saw an increase in their overall score, indicating more favorable response from consumers.
-The major reason for the uptick was that consumers reported that dealer sales personnel spent more time with them during the purchase and vehicle delivery processes, which was very likely the direct result of the fact that there were fewer customers overall.
-(In the past 12 months, sales are down some 25 percent from their year-ago levels, so the buyers who actually showed up in dealerships were treated better.)
+The vast majority of vehicle brands – 29 out of a total of 37 – saw an increase in their overall score, indicating more favorable response from consumers.
+The major reason for the uptick was that consumers reported that dealer sales personnel spent more time with them during the purchase and vehicle delivery processes, which was very likely the direct result of the fact there were fewer customers overall.
+In the past 12 months sales are down some 25 percent from their year-ago levels, so the buyers who actually showed up in dealerships were treated better.
 But at the same time, vehicle buyers reported that dealership personnel were more desperate and put on more sales pressure.
 Again, this likely stems from the fact that there were fewer buyers, so salespeople became very reluctant to see a hot (or lukewarm) prospect leave without buying a car.

-This year's study marked the first time that an Indian-owned brand topped the list in sales satisfaction among American consumers.
-Jaguar, which was acquired by India-based Tata Motors last year from Ford Motor Co., took the No. 1 spot in sales satisfaction.
+This year study marked the first time that an Indian-owned brand topped the list in sales satisfaction among American consumers.
+Jaguar, which was acquired by India-based Tata Motors last year from Ford Motor Company, took the number one spot in sales satisfaction.
 The brand has had a history of success in that category, winning top honors five out of the past six years.
-Jaguar’s overall index score was 898, largely driven by high marks for Jaguar salespeople and smooth and consumer-friendly paperwork and finance process factors.
+Jaguar’s overall Index score was 898, largely driven by high marks for Jaguar salespeople and a smooth and consumer-friendly paperwork and finance process factors.

-For the first time, J.D.
+For the first time J.D.
 Power split the results of the 13 “luxury” brands and the “mass market” brands.
-Though Ford executives probably wish Mercury’s mass market were a little more massive, the brand did bring home the crown in the mass-market portion of the survey.
-Interestingly, of the top 10 brands overall, five were luxury brands and five were mass-market brands, which means some luxury brands really have some work to do.
+Though Ford executives probably wish Mercury’s mass market were a little more massive, the brand did bring home the crown in the mass market portion of the survey.
+Interestingly, of the top 10 brands overall, five were luxury brands and five were mass market brands, which means some luxury brands really have some work to do.
 The top five luxury brands were Jaguar, Cadillac, Lexus, Mercedes-Benz and Land Rover.
-Among the mass-market brands, the top five were Mercury, Smart, Buick, Chevrolet and the now-defunct Pontiac brand.
+Among the mass-market brands, the top five were Mercury, Smart, Buick, the now-defunct Pontiac brand and Chevrolet.

-Based in Cleveland, Driving Today Contributing Editor Luigi Fraschini writes frequently about the car-buying process.
+Luigi Fraschini is a Cleveland-based Contributing Editor who writes frequently about the car-buying process.